Edward-J-Kim/c0523-code-solutions/react-intro/react-intro-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is React?
+  JavaScript library for building user interfaces
 - What is a React component?
+  reusable piece of UI that summaries its own logic and rendering

-- How do you mount a React app (root component) to the DOM?
+- How do you mount a React app (root component) to the DOM? root.render()
 - What are some other popular frontend frameworks?
+  Angular, Vue.js, Ember.js, Svelte

 ## Notes